Beverly Reid O'Connell: Federal judicial service

 On November 14, 2012, President Barack Obama nominated O'Connell to serve as a United States district judge for the United States District Court for the Central District of California, to the seat vacated by Judge Valerie Baker Fairbank, who assumed senior status due to a certified disability on March 1, 2012.
 On January 2, 2013, her nomination was returned to the President, due to the sine die adjournment of the Senate.
 On January 3, 2013, she was renominated to the same office.
 Her nomination was reported by the Senate Judiciary Committee on February 14, 2013, by voice vote.
 On April 15, 2013, the U.S. Senate unanimously confirmed her nomination, on a 92–0 vote.
 She received her commission on April 30, 2013.

 On the federal bench, O'Connell presided over several notable cases.
 In 2014, O'Connell presided over a copyright infringement lawsuit against Kanye West and his record label UMG Recordings for West's song "Gold Digger"; she dismissed most of the claims on a motion for judgment on the pleadings.
 In 2015, she denied a petition for habeas corpus by Sirhan Sirhan, who is imprisoned for life for assassinating Robert F. Kennedy.

 O'Connell was also a member of the board of visitors for her alma mater, Pepperdine University School of Law (later renamed the Rick J. Caruso School of Law).

-Death
+Personal life and death

+Beverly Reid O'Connell was married to fellow attorney Dan O'Connell, whom she met at Pepperdine.
+She lived in Pasadena, California.

-O'Connell died on October 8, 2017, at the age of 52, due to a brain aneurysm.
+On September 15, 2017, O'Connell collapsed from a brain aneurysm and fell into a coma.
+She died on October 8, 2017, at the age of 52.